Nov 23, 2024

 by Nadia El-Yaouti | Sep 29, 2022

-Mississippi state auditor and DA Photo Source: Chad White, the Mississippi state auditor, right, and Hinds County District Attorney Jody Owens discuss the auditor’s office investigation about millions in federal money meant for the poor, in February in Jackson, Miss.
+Press conference addressing the Mississippi welfare scandal, featuring officials and legal representatives.
+Photo Source: Chad White, the Mississippi state auditor, right, and Hinds County District Attorney Jody Owens discuss the auditor’s office investigation about millions in federal money meant for the poor, in February in Jackson, Miss.
 (Rogelio V. Solis/Associated Press)

 The threads are continuing to unravel in one of the largest welfare embezzlement schemes in the state of Mississippi.